scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 whose highest weighted tokens referred to the male-favored movies, had a higher proportion of males than females.
 Similarly, the "teen" group, which which corresponded to female-favored movies, had a higher proportion of females.
-This reflects the terms found by the log-odds-ratio.
+This reflects the terms found by the log-odds-ratio. <I STILL THIS THINK THIS PARAGRAPH IS CIRCULAR, BUT MAYBE I JUST DONT GET IT>

 We next examined the distribution over topics by drug usage.
 In this demographic category, users self-identified as drug users or non-drug users.
 To this, we added a third level for users who declined the state their drug usage status.
-There were 6,859 drug users, 29,402 non-drug users, and 11,849 unknowns.
+There were 6,859 drug users, 29,402 non-drug users, and 11,849 users who did not state their drug usage status ("unknown").

-This plot shows more intra-cluster variation than the previous one.
+There was more intra-cluster variation in the distribution of users across topics than for the demographic split by sex.
-Interestingly, the distribution across topics of users for whom we had no drug usage information — those in the "unknown" category — tended to follow the distribution of self-identified drug users.
-That is, most of the time, the proportion of drugs users and unknowns in a particular cluster was similar.
+Interestingly, the distribution across topics of users for whom we had no drug usage information — those in the "unknown" category — tended to track the distribution of self-identified drug users.
+In other words, the proportion of drugs users and unknown users in most topics was similar.
 This was especially true in cases where difference in proportions of drug users and non-drug users was large.
 This unexpected finding may suggest that individuals who did not respond to the drug usage question abstained in order